Lotte Plaza Hotel

 Competitive rates especially for weekend stays

-To start planning your vacation to Lotte Plaza Hotel
+Call us on 858 523 9000 to start planning your vacation to Lotte Plaza Hotel

 Lotte Hotel Moscow is ideally located on the New Arbat, the financial and shopping center of Moscow, about a mile away from Red Square and the Kremlin Palace.
 The hotel, which opened its doors in 2009, features 300 elegant and spacious guest rooms and two top-notch restaurants, as well as one of the best hotel spa and swimming pool complexes in the city.